freeCodeCamp/chinese/chinese/articles/how-prusa3d-became-one-of-the-fastest-growing-startups-in-the-world.md

 Josef Prusa, Prusa Research’s founder, is a superstar in the 3D printers industry.

-You might have already heard about him but if you haven’t…
+You might have already heard about him but if you haven’t……

 -   Prusa Research was founded as a one-man startup in 2012 by Josef Prusa.
 -   His goal with Prusa Research was to create a kind of Thermomix, Europe's favourite all-in-one, easy-to-use kitchen appliance, for 3D printing.
 He wanted to make a 3D printer that was easy enough that anyone could use it, with guidance on steps and materials.